 Do you know about the life insurance policies that are offered by your employer?
 Are they sufficient to care for a growing family if there was a loss?
 Will the policy be effective if you lost your employment?

-Do you and your partner have or need disability insurance?
+Do you and your partner have disability insurance?
+Do you want it?

 I started researching childcare as early as 20 weeks.
-I wanted to give my husband and I time to scout out the best care centers and visit each of them before making a final decision.
-What I found is that many high-quality daycares are costly but even if the price isn’t a concern, most centers have waitlists.
+I wanted to give my husband and me time to scout out the best care centers and visit each of them before making a final decision.
+What I found is that many high-quality daycares are costly.

 Have you given yourself enough time to research and investigate a quality daycare center in your area?
 Is there a waitlist?
 Are there special immunization and food service requirements?
 What are the monthly expenses?
 Is there financial assistance available?

-Although we decided on a quality daycare center, we ended up making the decision for me to care for the baby full-time.
-I left my position to be a SAHM.
+Although we decided on a quality daycare center, I left my career to stay home and care for my daughter.
 This wasn’t a decision that was planned early in my pregnancy but it is what we decided would be best for our family.

-Financially, losing a full-time salary is something that must be considered if you have a desire to be at home with your baby.
+Financially, losing a full-time salary is something that must be considered, especially if you have a desire to be at home with your baby.

 Have you considered the implications of losing a household income, when your baby arrives?
 Can you reorganize to find ways to comfortably live on one income?
 How long do you see yourself leaving the workplace?
 Are there ways for you to earn an income from home?

 Having a baby is a huge family milestone that is likely to change your family’s finances in a big way.
-I encourage women who are family planning to consider the 13 steps above when trying to financially prepare for a baby.
+I encourage women who are family planning to consider the 10 steps above when trying to financially prepare for a baby.
 Do you have more suggestions?
 Drop a comment below.